 Repairing and restarting Ann Arbor’s Materials Recovery Facility (MRF) to restore our commitment to recycling;

-Pursuing innovative energy solutions to achieve 90% residential, municipal, and industrial carbon neutrality by 2050 or sooner;
+Pursuing innovative energy solutions to achieve 90% residential, municipal, and industrial carbon neutrality by 2030;

 Ensuring pedestrian safety and making city streets more hospitable to bicycles;